Dohwee-Kim/Liturmation/README.md

 1. Making master data
 2. Sentence tokenizing & 형태소 분석
 3. Word embeding
-4. Model development
+4. Model development (one for each work iteration)
+  - BOW
+  - TF-
+  - Word2Vec
+  - Transformer
+  - BERT
-5. Evaluation and back to 1.
+5. Evaluation and back to 1 with different model.

 ## Install the environment
 cuda 10.1 install if you want to use GPU